privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 Bidding and Auction services runs in [Confidential Space][31] ([Confidential Computing][32]) on GCP.
 Refer [here][53] for more details.

+#### Azure support
+Subject to additional diligence and coordination with Microsoft, we expect to reach the Alpha milestone for B&A on [Azure][167] in September 2025, and the Beta milestone 6 months after ad techs test the Alpha version and provide feedback.

 ### Types of ad auctions

 Bidding and Auction services supports single-seller and [Multi seller auctions][55]